microtrain/bootcamp/14-Angular/04-NgAuth/README.md

 ### Implement the service

-Now that we have have successfully connected our service to the login component.
+Now that we have successfully connected our service to the login component.
 We can begin implementing the details.

 Since our app is acting as a client making and HTTP request, we will start by adding the ```HttpClientModule``` to *app.module.ts*.